mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

-**Note:** In rare occasions one wants to address the reader in their reader role; still the writer should not talk to *you* but rather call them by their role:
+**Note:** In rare occasions one wants to address the reader in their reader role, call them by their role:

-> The reader of this thesis might view a video demo online...
+> The reader of this thesis might view a demo video online...

+sounds more professional than

+> You can view a demo video online